 07 of 10

-The sentiment of the Soul Kiss is quite lovely.
+The sentiment of the heart and soul cocktail is quite lovely.
 This classic cocktail will make a charming addition to your Valentine's Day, just as it has for countless lovers over the decades.

 The mix is quite simple.
 It pairs whiskey with dry vermouth, complementing that with orange juice and Dubonnet.
 It's a wonderful, enlightening flavor profile you will enjoy sharing.